feathersjs/docs/help/faq.md

 Normally we find that they actually aren't needed and that it's much better to keep your routes as flat as possible.
 However, if the need arises there are a couple different ways.
 Refer to [this section](http://docs.feathersjs.com/middleware/routing.html#nested-routes) for details.

+## How do I do I render templates?

+Feathers works just like Express so it's the exact same.
+We've created a [helpful little guide right here](../guides/server-side-rendering.md).

 ## How do I filter emitted service events?

 See [this section](http://docs.feathersjs.com/real-time/filtering.html).